Netflix/falcor/documentation/jsongraph.md

 };
 ~~~

 References are primitive value types, and are therefore inserted into the subset of the JSON Graph object that will be produced by the abstract get operation.
-Now there are no more keys in the path left to be evaluated, so the JSON Graph subset is returned as the result of the abstract get operation.
+Now there are no more keys in the [Path](http://netflix.github.io/falcor/documentation/paths.html) left to be evaluated, so the JSON Graph subset is returned as the result of the abstract get operation.

 ~~~js
 // JSON Graph Envelope response